TRADITIONAL MOUNTAINEERING

 9. Hydration (extra water)

 Add extra water or the equipment to obtain it (stove for snow or a filter for summer), to your list.
 In the summer you may need to drink a gallon or more per day.
 In the winter you may be able to get by with three quarts if you are careful not to sweat.
 Use electrolyte replacement powder such as Gookinaid or Gatorade.
-Remember that only two quarts of water weigh almost four pounds.
-Use Nalgene or Platypus plastic bags that weigh one ounce per quart, not Nalgene bottles weighing 6 ounces each!
-I am not a fan of musty bladders, but they are popular at this time.
+Remember that only two quarts of water weigh almost four pounds plus 12 oz. for the two Nalgene plastic bottles!
+Instead, use Nalgene or Platypus plastic bags that weigh one ounce per liter.
+Purification tablets take to much time, particularly in ice cold water.
+I use the new Sawyer Mini filter, 2 oz, and $25 in combination with my Nalgene bags - best system yet!
+You must learn more: Google this phrase: - dying from Hyponatremia -.

 10. Emergency Shelter